luisalvesmartins/ChatDownLibrary/readme.md

 ## ChatDown Explorer

 Enables you to write chatdown code and see it live in the embedded bot emulator window.
+You can export the transcript or the bot NodeJS dialog to use in your bot code.

 Done in pure HTML and Javascript, reusing the chatdown tools (https://github.com/Microsoft/botbuilder-tools)